 Next to Google getting a new logo, there was also actual news this week.
 Like… Google increased the height of its search box.
 Yes, really.
 Shocking, right?
 There’s more: Do you have app interstitials?
 Drop them.
-If you run a site that has an app interstitial, a popup asking the user to install your iPhone / Android …Read: "Weekly SEO Recap: app interstitials, snippets & knowledge panel"
+If you run a site that has an app interstitial, a popup asking the user to install your iPhone / Android …Read: "App interstitials, snippets & knowledge panel"

 Call it a hunch, but I probably don’t have to tell you that mobile traffic has quickly taken over desktop traffic.
 In this article, I’d like to talk about the practical side of optimizing your mobile content for devices with smaller screens, like mobile phones and e-readers, since this is an important part of mobile …Read: "Optimizing your mobile content"

 News comes in weird bumps sometimes.
 While last week was filled to the brim with search news, this week it’s incredibly slow.
 There was a lot of news out of Apple though, and some of it touches on search and online enough that it warrants discussing it here.
 Apple news Ad blocking In iOS9, Apple will let …Read: "Apple & Mobilegeddon"